William Wyatt Dimond: Later years

 Dimond made his farewell performance in Bristol on 1 July 1801 as Edgar in Nahum Tate's The History of King Lear, but he continued in theatre management until his death having been granted a 17-year lease on the Old Orchard Street Theatre in 1799.
 Probably his greatest achievement was the building of the Theatre Royal, Bath.
 Opening on 12 October 1805 with a lacklustre performance of Richard III but Dimond was successful in persuading notable actors from London to make the long journey to Bath, including Sarah Siddons in her final tour in 1811, Dorothea Jordan, George Frederick Cooke, Robert William Elliston, Joseph Shepherd Munden, Charles Kemble and John Bannister.
 At the height of his success as a manager Dimond suffered a stroke on 24 December 1811, and died at his home in Norfolk Crescent on 2 January 1812.
 The Bath Herald and The Literary Panorama state that he was aged 62 at the time of his death, which conflicts with the statement that he was 19 in 1773.
-He was buried in Bath Abbey and in his will bequeathed his property and theatrical interests to his widow.
+In his will he bequeathed his property and theatrical interests to his widow.
 From her their son William Dimond obtained the management of the Theatre Royal, Bath which he gave up on her death in 1823.